trhacknon/trhacknon.github.io/_posts/2019-8-1-Dynamic-Invoke.md

 ```

-This method has been reduced to effectively two lines of code.
+This method has been reduced to effectively four lines of code.
 The first creates a Delegate from a function pointer that is discovered through a combination of `LoadLibrary` and `GetProcesAdress`.
 The second invokes the function wrapped by the delegate, passing in parameters provided by you.
 The parameters are passed in as an array of Objects so that you can pass in whatever data you need in whatever form.
 You must take care to ensure that they data passed in is structured in the way that the unmanaged code will expect.

 The confusing part of this is probably the `Type FunctionDelegateType` parameter.
 This is where you pass in the function prototype of the unmanaged code that you want to call.
 If you remember from PInvoke, you set up the function with something like: